peterdev22/dotfiles/README.md

 # My .files
 This repository is supposed to be a backup of my (most important) configuration files just in case my computer dies.
-Anyone is free to use these for themselves as this is a public repo.
-I recommened you take inspiration from these but i'll be impressed if you can use these for yourself as config files are a very personal thing.
-(The Firefox theme is pretty cool though so you can definitely try using that!)
+Feel free to take inspiration from these and modify them to your liking - I've made them easy to edit.

 ### Outline
 - **Theming**